 The faces in the waiting room were white, black, brown, and yellow.
 The accents originated from a score of countries.
 Their need to help trumped their birth in a foreign country and I said, “This has been a bad day and you’re frightening people with your talk.”

 “Let it go, he’ll be gone soon enough.”

 He was wrong.

 Bob was warming up his act.

 “And who’s to blame for this?
 The mayor, fucking Ghouliani, because he made New York too safe for terrorists.
-You can’t tell me that they wouldn’t have come here, if people were getting shot by crackheads, those terrorists would have taken out someplace easier Han Jew York like Disneyworld.”
+You can’t tell me that they wouldn’t have come here, if people were getting shot by crackheads.
+Those terrorists would have taken out someplace easy like Disneyworld.”